 Presented byÂ

-We’re honored to recognize Shannon Dunkle as a recipient of the Distinguished Service to Community Award.
+We’re honored to recognize Shannon Dunkle as the newest inductee into the Young Alumni Hall of Fame.
 A kind-hearted and deeply engaged leader, Shannon is known across the High Desert for her ability to bring people together in service of something bigger than themselves.
 Whether serving on boards, committees, or community organizations, she approaches every role with energy, collaboration, and a genuine commitment to strengthening the region she calls home.
 In 2020, her dedication to community service was formally recognized with a special resolution from Assemblyman Jay Obernolte, honoring her impact across the High Desert.

 Â